 Their role as decision-makers, though, depends on you.
 Your input is what gives federal Members of Parliament (MPs) and members of provincial and territorial governments the mandate to act on your behalf, and you may be surprised to know how rarely they hear directly from their constituents about climate concerns.

-And, it doesn't matter whether we voted for the current holders of those seats or for somebody else, we are their constituents and they work for us!
+Whether you voted for the current holders of those seats or for somebody else, you are their constituents and they work for you!

 Because climate change affects everything, all four levels of elected officials have a role to play.
 We cover school board here and city hall here, so let's now also talk about provincial and federal officials.

-1) Ask for a face-to-face meeting.
-Provincial and federal elected officials do meetings in their constituency all the time, so contact their office and ask for one.
+1) Ask for a meeting.
+Provincial and federal elected officials hold meetings in their constituency all the time, so contact their office and ask for one.
 Say you are a small delegation (3-5) of parents/grandparents who are constituents and you want to meet to discuss action on climate change.
 During COVID-19, physical distancing and other regulations will impact how you can meet; at the same time, elected officials have become more adept at using online means of communication and this opens up new opportunities for virtual face-to-face meetings.

 2) Do some reading and make a plan.
 You do not need to be an expert on climate policy.
 Remember that your provincial or federal person probably isn't either!
 They are just people like you who got elected.
 But, before your meeting have your team do some reading about what's going on with the province or the federal government on climate change and talk about it together so that you have the basics.
 Make a plan for the meeting, like who will say what and who will keep track of the conversation.

 3) Express concern and ask for more.
 Take turns in your delegation expressing your concern for your kids or grandkids given Canada is not on track to meet its climate targets, and ask for more action.
 You may have something specific you are asking for, or you may just ask "what more can you do?" and make them answer.
 If you get into a debate, keep it respectful.